-Determining if Courses will Transfer: Appalachian State accepts many courses for transfer credit, but there are situations where courses will not transfer if the content of the course is not considered equivalent to the content of an ASU course.
+Determining if Courses will Transfer: Appalachian accepts many courses for transfer credit, but there are situations where courses will not transfer if the content of the course is not considered equivalent to the content of an ASU course.
 Only courses with grades of C or higher transfer.
-ASU does not accept any nursing courses for transfer credit.
+Appalachian does not accept any nursing courses for transfer credit.
 (Students must take all required nursing course work at Appalachian State University).
-The easiest way to determine if courses will transfer is to regard the courses in number 4 (above) that are required, and look up the courses in the Equivalency Database.
+The easiest way to determine if courses will transfer is to regard the prerequisite courses (above) that are required and look up the courses in the Equivalency Database.

 Documentation of a satisfactory health evaluation signed by the student's healthcare practitioner and attesting to the applicant's physical and emotional health to provide nursing care is required.
 Forms will be sent to the applicants during the spring semester prior to beginning the program and must be completed and on file in the Department of Nursing in order for the student to receive final acceptance into the program.